flex-development/JIME-P001/docs/CONTRIBUTING.md

 tests in this project, run `yarn test`.

 [Husky](https://github.com/typicode/husky) is configured to run tests before every push.
-If a PR concerning a failed test is needed, you'll be able to push your code even if a test fails.
+If a bug report concerning a failed test is needed, you'll be able to push your code even if a test fails.

 ## Creating a Pull Request